lambdapioneer/sloth/artifact_evaluation.md

 3. Create a new "Remote Session" within our `aec-sloth` project using the AWS web console.
 Select the iPhone device you want to use (see paper for the models we used).
 Then confirm and start.

-⚠️ **Heads up:** make sure to end the session as soon as possible when done, as otherwise AWS will continue to charge!
+⚠️ **Important:** make sure to end the session as soon as possible when done, as otherwise AWS will continue to charge!

 4. Drag and drop the IPA file into the AWS Device Farm web console.
 This installs the IPA file and you can control it using the web interface.

-If you get stuck, the [FAQ section](https://docs.aws.amazon.com/devicefarm/latest/developerguide/troubleshooting-ios-applications.html) contains helpful details for debugging the iOS layout.
+If you get stuck, the [AWS Device Farm FAQ section](https://docs.aws.amazon.com/devicefarm/latest/developerguide/troubleshooting-ios-applications.html) contains helpful details for debugging the iOS layout.

 5. Run the following tests with `iterations=10` using the UI controls:
   - Experiment: "SE-OP"